Having more fun than a human being should be allowed to have, Rush Limbaugh doing what I was born to do.

 I mean, total budgetary abuse.

-And the liberals are having a cow now because to them the gravy train should never end.
+And the liberals are having a cow now because to them, the gravy train should never end.

-So the uh, you know, it's happening in North Carolina, too.
+So it's happening in North Carolina, too.

-Teachers at six other low performing schools will be required to reapply for their jobs, and the district will try to sell its downtown central office.
+Teachers at six other low-performing schools will be required to reapply for their jobs.

 It also is expected to cut about 700 of the district's 3,000 jobs, including about 285 teachers.

-Superintendent John Covington has spent the past month making the case to sometimes uh angry groups of parents and students that the closures are necessary.
+Superintendent John Covington has spent the past month making the case to sometimes angry groups of parents and students that the closures are necessary.

-Once the district had enough desegregation money to build such amenities.
+Once the district had enough desegregation money to build such amenities, listen, this is all coming back to my memory now.

-Although this the uh rubber didn't hit the road until after I'd gone, so they can't blame this on me.
+Because I remember I lived in this place for 10 years, although the rubber didn't hit the road until after I'd gone, so they can't blame this on me.

 Which party runs Kansas City?